NeutrinoCodes/Neutrino/README.md

 Neutrino can be installed on **Linux** and **Windows**.

+...and **on Mac**?

+There used to be an early version of Neutrino on Mac too, but sadly Apple deprecated OpenGL in macOS Mojave 10.14 in the favour of Metal, Apple's proprietary low-level graphics API.
+After this, OpenGL still exists on Mac but now it is stuck at a very old version (4.1) which is not enough to run the modern OpenGL since it lacks the implementation of the SSBO buffers :(

 **On Linux** the following requirements can be fulfilled directly by installing software packages from its own **package manager**, according to the distribution of Linux you have installed on your PC.
 Alternatively, they can be downloaded (also cloned via GIT, if they are Github repositories) from the suggested links.

 **On Windows**, since there is no package manager, you should follow this latter alternative only.

 Neutrino requires a GPU having the **OpenCL-OpenGL interoperability mode**.

 This can be verified by installing and using the `clinfo` command line tool.
 The tool can be obtained from: https://github.com/Oblomov/clinfo.
-After its installation, on a command terminal window do:\
+A binary package is available for Windows.
+After its installation, on a shell terminal window do:\
 `clinfo`\
 \
 In the **text output** (it can be long!) there should be a section regarding your GPU, similar to this one:\